-If you’re diving into forex trading, knowing when to trade is just as important as knowing what to trade.
-Unlike the stock market, which follows a strict schedule, forex runs 24 hours a day, five days a week.
-But not all hours are created equal-some bring bigger opportunities than others.
+If you’re starting with forex trading, knowing when to trade is just as crucial as knowing what to trade.
+Unlike the stock market, which follows a strict schedule, forex operates 24 hours a day, Monday to Friday.
+But not all hours are created equal.
+Some hours offer more opportunities than others.

-Think of it like a global relay race.
+Imagine the market as a global relay, flowing from one financial hub to the next.
 As the earth spins, the trading baton gets passed from one major financial hub to the next.
 It starts in Sydney, moves to Tokyo, then heads to London, and finally lands in New York.
-Each city adds its own energy and flavor to the market.
+Each session brings distinct market dynamics.

 This is where the action begins!
 The Australian and New Zealand dollars take the spotlight.
 It’s usually a quieter session, like the calm before the storm.